Razika-Bengana/holbertonschool-validation/module3_task2/DEPLOY.md

 # DEPLOY.md

----
+## Deployment file

-- What is in the archive and how to unarchive it?
+### What is in the archive and how to unarchive it?

-It is a compressed file that is the `awesome-website.zip`.
+- It is a compressed file that is the `awesome-website.zip`.
-To unarchive it, use the command `unzip` [name of the file]
+- To unarchive it, use the command `unzip` [name of the file]

-- What are the commands to start and stop the application?
+### What are the commands to start and stop the application?

-We can start and stop the application with `make build` and `make clean`
+- We can start and stop the application with `make build` and `make clean`

-- How to customize where the application logs are written?
+### How to customize where the application logs are written?

-I don't know
+- I don't know

-- How to “quickly” verify that the application is running (healthcheck)?
+### How to “quickly” verify that the application is running (healthcheck)?

-To verify that the application is running, run `hugo server`.
+- To verify that the application is running, run `hugo server`.
-Check this out on local host [http://localhost:1313].
+- Check this out on local host [http://localhost:1313].